Our nurses give free vaccines for eligible students in Grade 7 to 12.

 To maintain physical distancing and avoid crowding students should come to the appointment on their own.
 If they need support, 1 person will be allowed to enter the clinic with them.

-As of October 29, 2020, the following students are encouraged to book a clinic appointment:
+The following students are encouraged to book a clinic appointment:

 - Current Grade 8 students who did not complete Hepatitis B, Human Papillomavirus, or Meningococcal ACYW-135 vaccine.